Contents area

 Warnings of heavy snowfall

-If snow is forecast, hazard warnings of between Level 2 and Level 5 are issued, depending on the amount of snow expected.
+If snow is forecast, warnings of between Level 2 and Level 5 are issued, depending on the amount of snow expected.
 Higher warning thresholds apply for the mountains (above 800 m on the northern side of the Alps and above 1,600 m on the southern side), as snowfall there is more frequent and heavier than in the lowlands.
-As far as lower elevations are concerned, the threshold values for German-speaking Switzerland and the Fribourg region are somewhat higher, as snowfall down to the lowlands occurs more frequently in those areas than in the rest of the country.
+As far as lower elevations are concerned, the threshold values for German-speaking Switzerland and the Fribourg region are somewhat higher, as snowfall down to the lowlands occurs more frequently in those areas than in other low-lying parts of the country.
 If the expected snow amounts are below the Level 2 warning threshold for snowfall, Level 2 warnings of slippery roads are issued.
 When warnings are issued for heavy snowfall or slippery roads, it is important to follow the recommendations for action.